kowshik-noor/hate-fighter/README.md

 #### YouTube Data API

 I passed the video ID into the YouTube Data API to get the video title and channel name.
+I wouldn't need to use the YouTube Data API altogether if I didn't need the channel name.
+I could extract the video title from Random YouTube Generator.

 #### Return YouTube Dislike API